sabirshah/WorkerApp-NET8/README.md

 # Parcel Scan Event Processing Solution (.NET 8)

-This solution simulates a simplified event-driven system for tracking parcel scan events.
-It consists of **three projects**, each serving a clear responsibility:

----
+This solution demonstrates a simple **event-driven processing system** for parcel scan data using modern .NET 8 features, `Refit`, background services, and SQLite.
+It showcases clean architecture principles, logging with Serilog, and a producer-consumer pattern.

-## 📦 Projects Overview
+## Projects Overview

 ### 1. **ScanEventAPI**